 - The remaining annual pipeline integrity costs were capitalized and treated as sustaining capital projects.

-- We expect the cost of our pipeline integrity program, regardless of whether such costs are capitalized or expensed, to be approximately $138 million for 2018.
+- We expect the cost of our pipeline integrity program, regardless of whether such costs are capitalized or expensed, to approximate $126 million for 2019.

 Safety & Audit Programs